bazzlebream/dawn-of-everything/docs/dawn_of_everything_ch_2_wicked_liberty_notes.md

 - [A. R. J. Turgot](Turgot.md) thought it was dangerous thinking
 - [[response letter]]
 	- we all love freedom and equality in principle (I guess he started off using both?)
-	- in reality, freedom and equality of savages is sign of inferiority
+	- in reality, freedom and equality of savages is sign of inferiority[^24]
 		- only possible where each household self-sufficient, and everyone equally poor
 	- as societies evolve, tech advances
 	- complex divisions of labor arise from individual differences